 Career Center, Uni Social and Academic Services

-Here the website of the Career Center of UniFr, unfortunately (as of June 2019) the website works only in French and in German suggesting that they will work only in French or German… They can help with CV and cover letter writing, to elaborate a career project, to prepare for job interviews, they also organize workshops on these subjects.
+Here the website of the Career Center of UniFr, unfortunately (as of September 2019) the website works only in French and in German… They can help with CV and cover letter writing, to elaborate a career project, to prepare for job interviews, they also organize workshops on these subjects.
 It is situated at the Centre Fries, just like Uni Social.

 Uni Social can provide you with individual coaching, with support to help with CV writing and job applications, with support in case of conflict (mediation office) and even psychological support as I talked in this previous blog post about a PhD student friend’s mental health difficulty at UniFr.

 The CSWM is the association des Collaborateurs et collaboratrices scientifiques / Wissenschaftliche Mitarbeiter und Mitarbeiterinnen of the University of Fribourg.

 Since 2018, the Faculty of Sciences and Medicine created a PhD School of Life Sciences (PSLS).
 Checkout their beautiful website here with precious information about available courses, in particular this PDF, and helpful FAQs.

 “We are a group of motivated PostDocs from the Faculty of Sciences at the University of Geneva.
 The goal of our newly-formed association is to strengthen social and scientific ties between us, here at UNIGE, and to promote career development for postdocs by organising a mentoring program, academic meetings and career forums.
 We are open to all Faculties and Disciplines at the University of Geneva.
 Join us!”